 It's Decriminalizing

-Our system often criminalizes people suffering from Substance Use Disorder and mental health illnesses.
-By emphasizing these medical conditions, defendants are more likely to get the treatment they need.
+Our system often criminalizes people suffering from Substance Use Disorder.
+By emphasizing this medical condition, defendants are more likely to get the treatment they need.

 It's Promoting Rehabilitation